reiffd7/rec.gov_demographic_analysis/readme.md

 It appears that the people who are visiting O'Haver Lake are whiter and more male than the national average.  <br>
 But, what we can do with this is limited..
-Do white men love this campsite or do Coloradans love this campsite (its the same thing haha)?
+Is there something about this campsite that attracts white men or is there something about the campsite that attracts Coloradans?
 Remember most of its visitors are from Colorado.

 ## Conclusion